-Start with a good shoe!
+Start with an insole and a good shoe!

 Shoes are usually selected for a specific activity and have features that help support your activity, such as water resistance, flexibility, tread design, durability, and appearance.
 When buying a shoe, it is rare that the shoe will contain a shoe liner that works well for your foot to achieve the ideal motion and support of the foot properly for foot pain elimination.
 Most companies put an inexpensive foam liner in the shoe to stay price competitive.
 This liner is usually flat however, can have a small arch on the inside of your foot.
 This is usually not ideal for the foot.
 The foot has three arches that need support, and for the foot to work well, some of the more advanced insole designs also have features that will allow improved movement and stability of the foot structure.